bluescarni/mppp/doc/tutorial_real.rst

    assert(x2.nan_p());

-The constructors from string currently always require the precision to be passed explicitly (this restriction might be lifted in the future):
+The constructors from string currently always require the precision to be passed explicitly (this restriction may be lifted in the future):

 .. code-block:: c++